Persistent Permutability in Choice Petri Nets: Concluding remarks

 \subsection{Acknowledgments}

-The first author was made aware of this line of research by Edward Ochma\'nski during a visit to Toru\'n in 2014.
-This paper is a revised and expanded version of a paper presented at the 46th Petri net conference in Paris in June 2025.
+This paper is a revised and expanded version of a paper \cite{DBLP:conf/apn/BestD25} presented at the 46th Petri net conference in Paris in June 2025, and of another paper \cite{conf/apn/bestd26} to be presented at the 47th Petri net conference in Hamburg in June 2026.
+The authors are indebted to the reviewers who read the paper carefully, detected some mistakes and made helpful suggestions for its presentation.